quintopia/beerbrawl/README.md

 ## SETUP:

-After training, all 12 blinks will be flashing orange.
-Each player takes a cluster of 6.
+After training, all blinks will be flashing orange.
+Each player takes a cluster of half the blinks.
 One player clicks any blink to select the blue team.
 Both players double-click any blink to go to stat set-up mode.

 All blinks in the cluster will show a random collection of stats: